Top 10 Treatments proven to Fight COVID-19 (June 2022)

 Precaution: PAXLOVID is not recommended (the appropriate dose has not been determined) in patients with severe renal impairment (<30 mL/min).
 (Source)

-5. Povidone Iodine and Mouthwash
+5. Povidone Iodine, Mouthwash and Nasal Spray

 Due to the presence of angiotensin-converting enzyme 2 (ACE2) in the oral gingival epithelium and salivary glands, the human oral cavity may act as a reservoir for SARS-CoV-2.
 The ACE2 present on the host cell membrane acts as the primary entry receptor for SARS-CoV-2.
 Evidence indicates that the saliva of SARS-CoV-2-infected individuals contains high amounts of viral RNA and that aerosols formed from the saliva can act as a potential vector for viral transmission.